Kuretsuki/MP/README.md

 - Q: Quit

 ## Code Organization
-1. `main.py` - Entry point for the game.
+1. `shroom_raider.py` - Entry point for the game.
 Handles starting the game and user input.
 2. `game_display.py` - Functions related to displaying the map, clearing the screen, and tile emojis.
 3. `items_functionality.py` - Functions to interact with items (cutting trees, burning trees, etc.).
 4. `map_tracking.py` - Functions to track the map, player location, and mushrooms.
-5. `user_interaction.py` - Functions that handles player movement and interaction with the environment.
+5. `user_interaction.py` - Function that handles user's interaction with the environment.
+6. `game_main_controls.py` - Functions that processes the primary moves W, A, S, D, P.
-6. `bonus/` - directory that contains all the bonus functions
+7. `bonus/` - Directory that contains all the bonus functions

 ## Algorithm Overview
 - The game is a grid-based simulation.